SHOWS AND TICKETS

 Now vocalists Prentiss McNeil (of the Drifters) and Bruce Wayne (of the Midnight Movers, Wilson Pickett's backing band) lead this classic soul revue.
 Their energy is unmatched; their showmanship, breathtaking.
 A Decade of Soul is a passion-driven tribute; the passion may even drive audience members out of their seats and onto their feet.

-Fast Forward provides opportunities for choreographers working in all dance forms to workshop 25 – 35 min pieces on a shared bill curated around a theme.
+Fast Forward provides opportunities for choreographers working in all dance forms to workshop 25- to 35-minute pieces on a shared bill curated around a theme.
+In March, Fast Forward's theme is ''grace and beauty'' with Kachal Dance and Florescence.

 Obnoxious strangers, overbearing bosses, and unrequited high school crushes are about to get a piece of your mind.
 The Friday Night Sh*w invites audience members to anonymously write down their repressed rants, cursing-outs, and sultry confessions.
 Improv performers then use that writing to fuel a fast-paced brawl of hilarity.
 The cast includes a fistful of New York City's best improvisers with credits on 30 Rock, Comedy Central, MTV, Chicago's Second City, the Onion, and NPR — and at least one Primetime Emmy Award loser.